SoSeDiK/YAGS/README.md

   </tr>
 </table>

-YAGS was made for personal usage to make the daily Genshin routine less annoying.
+YAGS was made to make the daily Genshin routine less annoying.

 This script tries to improve controls, automate repeatable things, and bring some useful shortcuts.

+> [!IMPORTANT]
-Script is made solely for 1920x1080 game resolution in [borderless window mode](https://gaming.stackexchange.com/a/376533) with 60FPS and low ping in mind (not a necessity, but some things *might* not work as expected).
+> Script is made solely for 1920x1080 game resolution with stable 60FPS and low ping in mind (not a necessity, but some things *might* not work as expected).
+The script might not work unless the game is in [borderless mode](https://gaming.stackexchange.com/a/376533).
+>

-There are no plans to adapt it to other resolutions in the near future.
+> There are no plans to adapt it to other resolutions in the near future.

 ---